How to Decorate with Pillows: 11 Expert Tips for Every Room

 I love the new white fabric and the style of the living room sofa and two chairs.
 The furniture gives our living room a whole new look.
 Plus, all three new pieces are so comfortable.

-The two white pillows came with the sofa.
-I chose to have them in the same fabric as the sofa.
+Two white pillows came with the sofa.
+I chose to have them made in the same fabric as the sofa.

-We love that we have a better view of the backyard.
+We love having a better view of the backyard.

-The white furniture means I can now use any color accessories I what.
+The white furniture means I can now use any color accessories I want.

 We still need a new rug, a new table to go between the two chairs and new lamps.
 We may rearrange the furniture.
 The first thing I’m looking to add is new pillows – one of home decor’s best friends.